 City Hall and Theatre

-Sonoma is a good base for touring the beautiful Sonoma Valley and the equally pretty Napa Valley next to it.
+The town of Sonoma is a good base for touring the beautiful Sonoma Valley and the equally pretty Napa Valley next to it.

-Some links for more information on Sonoma:
+Links for more information on Sonoma:

 - Sonoma Plaza Visitors Guide : information and great photos of the Plaza.